 Although connections between propositional linear logic and families of counter machines have long been known, they have rarely been exploited for complexity-theoretic results.
-Using a model of alternating branching VASS, we have unified several of these connections, and derived complexity bounds for provability in substructural logics from the (old and new) bounds on ABVASS{$\overline{0}$} reachability summarized in Table 1.
+Using a model of alternating branching VASS, we have unified several of these connections, and derived complexity bounds for provability in substructural logics from the (old and new) bounds on ABVASS ${\bar{0}}$ reachability, summarised in Table 1 and Table 2 respectively.